iandorsey00/geodata/README.md

 * A search function for geographies.
 Currently, the exact `display_label` must be entered.
-* Support other types of geographies other than places (state, counties, etc.).
+* Support other types of geographies other than places (states, etc.).
 * Make the `data_type` argument optional for superlatives and antisuperlatives.
 * Support dumping all data to a CSV file.
 * Write more technical documentation.